Indonesia releases Australian drug smuggler

 Corby was convicted of smuggling 4.2 kilograms (9 pounds) of marijuana onto Bali in a boogie board bag and sentenced to 20 years in prison.
 In 2010, she asked for clemency, citing her poor mental state.
 Two years later, Indonesia’s president cut her sentence by five years.

-Narratives of Westerners in Asia jails have always been popular among a section of western consumers, and Australia is no exception.
+Narratives of Westerners in Asian jails have always been popular in their home countries, and Australia is no exception.
 Initially at least, many Australians appeared to believe Corby was innocent, though that view become less commonly heard over time.

-Her case coincided with intense coverage and commentary in Australia into the investigation into the 2002 Bali bombings.
+Her case coincided with intense coverage and commentary in Australia into the investigation into the 2002 Bali bombings, which killed 202 people, including 88 Australians.
 Many people questioned the fairness of the trial and the length of her sentence compared to some of those convicted of minor roles in relation to the Bali bombings.

 At least two other Australians are on death row in Indonesian drug smuggling cases, and several are serving long prison terms.
 They have received much less coverage that the Coby case.